vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-limits.md

 expressed in terms of the number of requests over some time interval (AKA the rate limit number and duration).

-Many of these parameters _must_ be adjusted by the Vector administrator to maximize the throughput for each service.
+Many of these parameters _must_ be adjusted by the Vector operator to maximize the throughput for each service.
 For high volume sites, this can require considerable trial and error experimentation before a satisfactory set of parameters can be achieved.
 More importantly, changes in the service parameters, whether in terms of available